 Budget Heads A main area of revenue or capital spend as defined by the Budget main sub-category of a service.
 It encompasses a number of standard 'subjective' coding areas such as those used for staffing related costs, supplies & services, income etc.

 Business Plan A plan defined for the purposes of service planning and reporting at

-Cost centre A budgeting level which usually reflects a whole service area, or expenditure the year in which they are acquired and which adds to the Council's tangible assets rather than simply maintaining existing ones
+Cost centre A budgeting level which usually reflects a whole service area, or

 Capital The organisation's total assets less its liabilities